Phthia: Location of Phthia

 and who were called Myrmidons and Hellenes and Achaians;

 of those fifty ships the leader was Achilles.

 These names are generally believed to have referred to places in the Spercheios valley in what is now Phthiotis in central Greece.
 The river Spercheios was associated with Achilles, and at Iliad 23.144 Achilles states that his father Peleus had vowed that Achilles would dedicate a lock of his hair to the river when he returned home safely.

 However, a number of ancient sources, such as Euripides' Andromache, also located Phthia further north in the area of Pharsalus.
-Strabo also notes that near the cities of Palaepharsalus and Pharsalus there was a shrine dedicated to Achilles' mother Thetis, the Thetideion.
+Strabo also notes that near the cities of Pharsalus and Palaepharsalus there was a shrine dedicated to Achilles' mother Thetis, the Thetideion.
 Mycenean remains have been found in Pharsalus, and also in other sites nearby, but according to Denys Page, whether the Homeric Phthia is to be identified with Pharsalus "remains as doubtful as ever".

 It has been suggested that "Pelasgic Argos" is a general name for the whole of northern Greece, and that line 2.681 of the Iliad is meant to serve as a general introduction to the remaining nine contingents of the Catalogue.